3DH From Atlanta Georgia shoots a huge project in Israel for the exhibition; “From Jesus to Abraham”

 Doc Aviv Documentary Film Festival: 30th of March to the 8th of April in Tel Aviv

 As is now an annual tradition, the eight days of the Doc Aviv Festival will include:

-A special screening will be dedicated to Africa, the bleeding continent.
-In addition, there will be midnight screening to musicals, artist classes, and meetings with guests.
+- A special screening will be dedicated to Africa, the bleeding continent.
+In addition, there will be midnight screenings of musicals, artist classes, and meetings with guests.

 For more details contact: https://www.docaviv.co.il

-Nazareth City celebrate Christmas eve by Christmas Parade which will be held on Christmas eve.
-On the 24th of December at 15.00 crossing the main street Paul 6th Up to the Basilica of the Annunciation church at the old city of Nazareth.
-After the parade a Mass prayer will be held at the Basilica of the Annunciation Church AT 19.30 p.m.
+Nazareth City celebrates Christmas eve with Christmas Parade which will be held on Christmas eve.
+On the 24th of December at 15.00 crossing the main street of Paul 6th Up to the Basilica of the Annunciation church in the old city of Nazareth.
+After the parade, a Mass prayer will be held at the Basilica of the Annunciation Church AT 19.30 p.m.

 The 7th Jewish Film Festival – Chanukah 24-30/12/2005

-What better time then for the seventh Jewish film festival?
-This year the program is dedicated to the spirit of diversity: diversity within Judaism, within Israeli culture and within spiritual expression in general.
-The eclectic nature of the films we are screening challenge the viewer to define and redefine what it means to be Jewish in the modern world.
+What better time than for the seventh Jewish film festival?
+This year the program is dedicated to the spirit of diversity: diversity within Judaism, within Israeli culture and within the spiritual expression in general.
+The eclectic nature of the films we are screening challenges the viewer to define and redefine what it means to be Jewish in the modern world.